 - When should I apply?

 A new Financial Aid award year begins each July and covers Summer, Fall, Winter and Spring quarters.
 You must renew your FAFSA every year.
-You can apply or renew as early as January of each year, but we recommend that you complete your taxes for the prior year before doing so.
+You can now apply for next year’s FAFSA as early as October 1st of this year.
 To receive maximum consideration for aid, it is best to complete the FAFSA at least eight weeks prior to the start date of the term you wish to enter.

 |For this Quarter||Apply By|

 |Winter 2022: January 10th||November 2021|

 - In order to receive financial aid do I have to apply every year?

 - Yes.
 In order to receive Federal aid from year to year, you must file a Free Application for Federal Student Aid (FAFSA) each year.
 The FAFSA covers the time between July 1st of one year to June 30th of the next.
 You can file the FAFSA starting October 1st in the year prior to the year you want to apply for.
 If necessary, you may estimate your taxes to complete the form, but we recommend waiting until you’ve completed your taxes.

 - When will I find out about how much financial aid I will be receiving?